 The cost and duration of probate can vary substantially depending on a number of factors such as the value and complexity of the estate, the existence of a Will and the location of real property owned by the estate.
 Will contests or disputes with alleged creditors over the debts of the estate can also add significant cost and delay.
 A nontaxable and uncontested estate is typically settled through probate in about eight months to one year.

-The probate process can often appear complicated and time-consuming, and can be especially daunting while mourning the loss of a close family member or friend, but Murray Law Offices will guide you through the process.
+The probate process can often appear complicated and time-consuming, and can be especially daunting while mourning the loss of a close family member or friend, but Murray Law Group, LLC will guide you through the process.
 Our fees vary based on circumstances, so please call to discuss your specific circumstances with our staff.

 Frequently Asked Questions: